Food & Nutrition

 In Tawonga’s state-of-the-art kitchen, our dedicated team of kitchen staff prepare family-style meals for our 500-person community three times a day.
 They cook from scratch and strive to provide healthy and delicious meals and snacks.
 Meals are balanced, using locally sourced and organic ingredients whenever possible, including from Tawonga’s own garden.
 Check out the Tawonga blog series, “Tawonga Tidbit” to explore some daily menus from the kitchen during the summer!

 Our in-house bakery allows us to produce baked goods made from scratch, including sandwich bread, challah and desserts.
-Snacks are available throughout the day, including fruit, string cheese and crackers.
+Snacks are available throughout the day, including fruit, string cheese and pretzels.
 We provide a hot and cold cereal bar each morning, and a sandwich and salad bar at lunch and dinner.
 Our team of “alternate foods” chefs prepare alternative options from the main meal for those with specific dietary needs to offer options free of gluten, soy and other known allergens.

 We recognize that the needs of our camper community are continually evolving, particularly in the area of allergies and dietary needs.
 At the forefront of this is the increase in campers with severe nut allergies.
 We make every effort to be “nut aware” by not introducing nut products into our kitchen, not cooking with nuts and reading food labels carefully.